viamrobotics/docs/docs/services/vision/classification.md

 To be able to interact with the Vision Service you must:

 1. Configure a physical [camera component](../../../components/camera/).
+Pass the name of this camera to Vision Service methods.
-2. Configure a [transform camera](../../../components/camera/transform/) with the following attributes to view output from the classifier overlaid on images from the physical camera:
+2. (Optional) To view output from the classifier overlaid on images from the physical camera, configure a [transform camera](../../../components/camera/transform/) with the following attributes :

     ```json
     {